aspose-cells/Aspose.Cells-API-References/english/go-cpp/ShapeCollection/Get_Int/_index.md

 ## Get_Int function

-Gets the <see cref="Shape"/> object at the specific index in the list.
+Gets the Shape object at the specific index in the list.

 ```go